N1ck50n/JourneyPlanner/README.md

-# journey_planner
+# journey_planner by Nickson

 # To Compile and Run the program
-    1. Compile using javac *java
+    1. Compile using: javac *java
-    2. Run using java Main
+    2. Run using: java Main